-After the Customer Notification Letters have been sent, the Consultant and Energy Committee, under the oversight of the Selectboard, will continue its education and outreach to afford residents and businesses the opportunity to learn more and find answers to key questions relating to their decision to opt out or enroll in one of the optional products of the Program.
+After the Customer Notification Letters have been sent, Town will continue its education and outreach to afford residents and businesses the opportunity to learn more and find answers to key questions relating to their decision to opt out or enroll in one of the optional products of the Program.
 This process will include, at a minimum, a public information meeting within 15 days of the mailing of the Customer Notification Letter.
 It will also include a similar range of outreach activities as enumerated in section 1.1 to 1.6.